Songshan, Jilin: History

-In early modern times the Jilin region was inhabited by groups of steppe and forest dwellers and was at times loosely united politically by leaders who presented tribute of furs, ginseng, and pearls at the court of the Ming emperors of China.
-In the late 16th century the Hurka tribe dominated the region before being defeated by the Manchu leader Nurhaci.
-After the establishment of the Qing, or Manchu, dynasty in 1644, the region was at first directly administered by a military governor posted in the town of Jilin, and the region was thereafter referred to as Jilin.
+In early modern times the Jilin region was inhabited by groups of steppe and forest dwellers and was at times loosely united politically by leaders who presented tribute of furs, ginseng, and pearls at the court of the Ming明 emperors of China.
+In the late 16th century the Hurka tribe dominated the region before being defeated by the Manchu leader Nurhaci努尔哈赤.
+After the establishment of the Qing清, or Manchu, dynasty in 1644, the region was at first directly administered by a military governor posted in the town of Jilin, and the region was thereafter referred to as Jilin吉林.

-Despite the Qing government policy of discouraging agricultural settlement in the Manchu homeland, large numbers of Han settlers from North China established farms in the region during the 18th century, a period of rapid population expansion in China proper.
-In 1799 the transition to an agricultural economy was officially recognized with the establishment of a prefectural government at Changchun to administer the new settlements.
-In the late 19th century, economic development accelerated in Jilin with the building of railways and industries processing agricultural products.
+Despite the Qing清 government policy of discouraging agricultural settlement in the Manchu homeland, large numbers of Han settlers from North China established farms in the region during the 18th century, a period of rapid population expansion in China proper.
+In 1799 the transition to an agricultural economy was officially recognized with the establishment of a prefectural government at Changchun长春 to administer the new settlements.
+In the late 19th century, economic development accelerated in Jilin吉林 with the building of railways and industries processing agricultural products.
 This development encouraged a new influx of Chinese settlers and led to conflict between Russia and Japanover economic interests in the area.

 Jilin was created a province of Manchuria in 1907, near the end of the Qing dynasty, and was occupied by the Japanese army in 1931.
 The province became a part of the puppet state of Manchukuo, with Jilin city as the provincial capital.
 Just before Japan’s surrender to the Allies on Aug.
 15, 1945, Soviet forces entered the region, dismantled key industrial installations, and removed them to the Soviet Union.
 Following the withdrawal of Soviet troops, Chinese Nationalists moved in, but by 1948 they had been driven out by Chinese communist forces.

 Jilin province was subordinated under the Northeast Military Administrative Commission in 1950.
 In 1954 the province was enlarged through the addition of a strip of territory annexed from northern Liaoning (which at the time was part of the former Liaoxi province), including the cities of Siping, Liaoyuan, and Tonghua and a portion of Heilongjiang’s steppe district near Baicheng.
 The capital of the province also moved from Jilin to Changchun in the same year.
 After 1954, with the abolition of the regional government, the province came under direct administration of the central government.

 Education

 Jilin’s educational facilities are well developed, with more than 30 universities and other post-secondary institutions.
-Notable among these are Jilin University (founded 1946) and North-east Normal University (1946), both in Changchun, and Yanbian University (1949) in Yanji.
+Notable among these are Jilin University吉林大学 (founded 1946) and North-east Normal University (1946), both in Changchun, and Yanbian University 延边大学(1949) in Yanji.
 Overall literacy rates are significantly higher than the national average, as is the proportion of the population with at least a primary level education.
 Medical services are provided by hospitals and clinics staffed by medical workers, including doctors and practitioners of Chinese medicine.